 One of the two tubes is perfectly air tight, the other has a very small hole which allows smoke particles to enter.

-Therefore, the Nuclear Radiation Detector on the side where the tube is perfectly air tight will always know of the pure level of radiation.
-On the other hand, the detector on the other side will be disturbed by any particle in your close by atmosphere.
-If that atmosphere currently contains smoke, the smoke particles will enter the tube and will be hit by nuclear emissions which then won’t reach the Nuclear Radiation Detector.
-Thus the counters of the air tight and the non-air tight tubes will get different levels of radiation.
+As a result, the Nuclear Radiation Detector on the side where the tube is perfectly air tight will always know of the right level of radiations.
+On the other hand, the detector on the other side will be disturbed by any particle in the alarm’s surrounding atmosphere.
+If that atmosphere currently contains smoke, the smoke particles enter the tube and are hit by nuclear emissions which then won’t reach the Nuclear Radiation Detector with as much energy.
+Thus the counters of the air tight and the non-air tight tubes get what looks like different levels of radiations and once that difference is too large, it sounds the alarm.

 Fun Facts: This method to detect smoke was discovered by Swiss scientist Walter Jaeger who was rather unsuccessfully working on a poison gas detector.
 One day, after the poison gas was again not detected, he started smoking.
 To his surprise, a meter on his detector started moving (that version was not yet attached to an alarm system.)
 So it detected his cigarette smoke.
 Not too long after, another Swiss scientist, Ernst Meili, found how to detect gases with a better ionized chamber in his device.
 This detection method was used in mines to detect dangerous gases and allow for workers to escape as soon as possible.
 It took another 12 years for these detectors to make it to the US where they were only used in major commercial and industrial facilities as these first smoke alarms were very bulky.